directus/directus/docs/releases/breaking-changes.md

 ## Version 11.0.0 RC.1

 Directus 11 introduces policies, a new concept within access control configuration.
 Permissions are no longer held in roles, but instead in policies.
-Policies can be attached to a role and also directly to users.
+Policies can be attached to roles and also directly to users.

 While users can still only have one direct role, roles can now also be nested within roles.
 A user's permissions are now an aggregate of all policies attached directly to them, to their role, and any nested roles.